Civilian War Memorial: The Civilian War Memorial project

 On 13 March 1963, Prime Minister Lee Kuan Yew set aside a plot of land at Beach Road for the building of a memorial dedicated to the civilians killed in World War II.
 The SCCC set up a fund committee that was later enlarged to include all ethnic groups due to good response from the community.
 With the support of the Government and contributions from the public, construction of the memorial was able to start.

 Architecture

-The design of the memorial was conceived by one of Singapore's most renowned architects, Leong Swee Lim (1935–2002) of Swan & Maclaren Architects whom it won first prize in an open design competition in that month.
+The design of the memorial was conceived by Leong Swee Lim of Swan & Maclaren Architects whom it won first prize in an open design competition in that month.
 The design was one of Leong's most famous and significant contributions towards Singapore's architecture.
 The four identical pillars, each 70 m high, represent the shared experiences and unity of the four major races of Singapore;– Chinese, Eurasian, Indian and Malay.